 How to report an issue

-Please contact us directly.
-We can be reached on Slack, by email and a number of other communication platforms.
+We can also be reached on Slack, and a number of other communication platforms.